 She looked to see if I was going to ask a question, and then she gestured at the third road.
 “That one goes to the beach, and there are a couple of summer cottages there, but they’re probably closed up now, for the winter.
 I think the idea may have been that the Loomis family, and perhaps their servants, got one road to themselves, and everybody else on the island got a different road — when the family had to start selling their land.”

 She turned to face me.
 “So, where do you live?”

 “In town.
 At the Ocean View Inn.”
 She’d obviously never heard of it.
 “On Ocean Drive.”

 “It’s very pleasant.
 The owner, Mrs. Jessup, is quite nice.
 It’s usually closed in the winters, but we made a special arrangement.”

 I was deliberately not including any language to clarify that my employer and I shared a room.
-I had the idea that Elsa wouldn’t have minded having some more information on that question, as long as she could get it without having to ask for it.
+I had the idea that Elsa wouldn’t have minded having some information on that topic, as long as she could get it without having to ask for it.

 Later, when we were back at the house and Elsa had parked the van and turned off the motor, I expected her to start the process of lifting her wheelchair back down to ground level, but she didn’t move.
 Then, after a moment, not looking at me, she said, “I lied to you before.”